+If you want to get in shape, you should establish healthy eating habits and a regular exercise schedule.
+Are you looking to play an instrument?
+Take lessons and start a routine of practicing regularly.
 The road to success is paved with positive behaviors and lifestyle choices.
 Retirement is no different.
 Following are six habits that soon-to-be retirees should consider to help make their golden years as fruitful and rewarding as possible.

-Retire to do Something, Not from Something.
-Many individuals cannot wait to escape the workforce.
-However, when retirement is defined solely by something that is subtracted from one’s life, such as a job or other obligations, he or she is left with a void.
-Instead, individuals should consider retirement as an opportunity to do something they enjoy, whether it be traveling, learning a new language or even spending more time in the garden.
-This creates a sense of purpose and the ability for retirees to focus their time on pursuing the things they love rather than running away from things they may despise.
+For many individuals, retirement is an escape from the daily work grind.
+However, defining retirement solely by something eliminated from your life may leave you with a significant void.
+Instead, consider retirement an opportunity to do something you enjoy, whether traveling, learning a new language or even spending more time in the garden.
+This creates a sense of purpose and enables you to focus your time on pursuing the things you love rather than running away from things you may despise.

-Successful retirees have spent years thinking about and making a habit of planning for the type of lifestyle they would want after their careers have ended, and they know how much it will cost.
-Retirement is not about age.
-Rather, it is about independence, which money will help to achieve.
+Successful retirees have spent years thinking about and planning for the type of lifestyle they want after their careers have ended, and they know how much it will cost.
+Remember that retirement is not about age but independence and the money you need to achieve that aim.

+When looking back on your life, the things you do every day will make a lasting impact rather than the things you do once in a while.
+Making the right choices early in life and practicing positive habits can help ensure a successful retirement later in life.
 The advisors with Provenance Wealth Advisors employ a holistic approach to income, estate and investment planning to help individuals and families create retirement and legacy plans that meet desired needs and goals.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
+This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
-Investments mentioned may not be suitable for all investors.